Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

 { \bf 1.
-Introduction} Starting with the seminal work of Aspuru-Guzik et al.~\cite{AAG-2005}, quantum chemical computation has been actively explored and developed as a promising application area for quantum computers~\cite{Cao-2019, McArdle-2020, Bauer-2020, Motta-2017, Bernal-2022}, where the potential applicability to huge-scale configuration interactions~\cite{Reiher-2017} is attractive.
+Introduction} Starting with the seminal work of Aspuru-Guzik et al.~\cite{AAG-2005}, quantum chemical computation has been actively explored and developed as a promising application area for quantum computers~\cite{Cao-2019, McArdle-2020, Bauer-2020, Motta-2017, Bernal-2022}, where the potential applicability to huge-scale configuration interactions such as the FeMo-cofactor of nitrogenase~\cite{Reiher-2017} is attractive with care for the setting of active orbital space~\cite{Li-2019}.
 In practice, however, the development of computational methods and algorithms using quantum simulators is currently more mainstream than the use of actual devices.
-For noisy intermediate-scale quantum (NISQ) computers, the unitary coupled-cluster singles and doubles (UCCSD)~\cite{Taube-2006, Anand-2022} has been used for relatively small molecules in conjunction with the variational quantum eigensolver (VQE)~\cite{Yung-2014, Peruzzo-2014, Romero-2018, Guo-2022}, and this VQE-UCCSD scheme has been extended to multi-reference cases, e.g., Refs.~\cite{Lee-2019, Stair-2020, Greene-Diniz-2020, Sugisaki-2022}.
-In addition, GPU-accelerated simulators such as cuQuantum~\cite{Bayraktar-2023} have attracted considerable interest due to its pronounced performance~\cite{Sugisaki-2023}.
+For noisy intermediate-scale quantum (NISQ) computers, the unitary coupled-cluster singles and doubles (UCCSD)~\cite{Yaris-1964, Yaris-1965, Tanaka-1984, Bartlett-1989, Kutzelnigg-1991, Taube-2006, Harsha-2018, Anand-2022} has been used for relatively small molecules in conjunction with the variational quantum eigensolver (VQE)~\cite{Yung-2014, Peruzzo-2014, Romero-2018, Guo-2022}, and this VQE-UCCSD scheme has been extended to multi-reference cases, e.g., Refs.~\cite{Lee-2019, Stair-2020, Greene-Diniz-2020, Sugisaki-2022}.
+In addition, GPU-accelerated simulators e.g., cuQuantum~\cite{Bayraktar-2023} have attracted considerable interest due to its pronounced performance~\cite{Sugisaki-2023}.

 In another direction, the so-called problem decomposition approach has been introduced to shallow the circuit depth~\cite{Dalton-2024} while avoiding the effects of noise.
 Note that such an approach is rather common for large molecules (like proteins) as the fragmentation-based methods~\cite{Gordon-2011, Collins-2015, Raghavachari-2015}.
-The introduction of problem decomposition to quantum computation was pioneered by Yamazaki et al~\cite{Yamazaki-2018}, who compared three methods of fragment molecular orbital (FMO)~\cite{Kitaura-1999}, divide-and-conquer (DC)~\cite{Akama-2007}, and density matrix embedding theory (DMET)~\cite{Knizia-2012}.
+The introduction of problem decomposition to quantum computation was pioneered by Yamazaki et al.~\cite{Yamazaki-2018}, who compared three methods of fragment molecular orbital (FMO)~\cite{Kitaura-1999}, divide-and-conquer (DC)~\cite{Akama-2007}, and density matrix embedding theory (DMET)~\cite{Knizia-2012}.
 Recently, the FMO calculations with VQE-UCCSD for hydrogen clusters have been reported~\cite{Lim-2024}.
+Note that the (H$_2$)$_2$, {\it trans}-butadiene, and [Cr$_2$(OH)$_3$(NH$_3$)$_6$]$^{3+}$ systems were treated by UCCSD based on the concept of orbital locality~\cite{Otten-2022}.